 LEARN: Lonestar Education and Research Network

-Texas GigaPOP provides high-speed interconnections among research-focused schools in Texas including Rice.
+South Texas GigaPOP (SETG) provides high-speed interconnections among research-focused schools in Texas including Rice.

 Identity and Access Management

 InCommon, operated by Internet2, provides a secure and

 privacy-preserving trust fabric for research and higher education, and

 TIER - Trust and Identity in Education and Research

 Internet2’s Trust and Identity in Education and Research (TIER) initiative will provide a common framework for campus identity and access management (IAM) components.

 Rice is one member of this consortium of Texas institutions that use advanced computational technologies to enhance research, development, and educational activities.

 Rice is a participating member of the ResearchChannel, a media-based consortium of universities that broadcasts activities, ideas, and opportunities related to research.

 SURA is a research group of over sixty universities in the southeastern portion of the United States including Rice.